wickywaa/wickywaa/README.md

 - 💞️ I’m looking to collaborate on anything to do with robotics, drones, webrtc and raspberry PI

 I'm pretty good with React and node.js but I am still picking up go .
-If you have some skills with computer vision and machine learnign  I can help out with the frontend!
+If you have some skills with computer vision and machine learning  I can help out with the frontend!

 - 📫 How to reach me ...